- Award Acceptance

 Requests for "extensions" or "supplements" must be addressed to the sponsor through the Office of Sponsored Research.
 Many sponsors permit a one year no-cost extension (no additional funds) at the end of the award period.
-If you require a no-cost extension, please request one by sending an email request, including the reason for the no-cost extension, to OSR at email@example.com.
+If you require a no-cost extension, send an email request, including the reason for the no-cost extension, to OSR at firstname.lastname@example.org.

 Note that no-cost extensions are not permitted simply to use unexpended funds.
 No-cost extensions may be granted to:

 - Permit an orderly phase-out of a project that will not receive continued support

 - Maintain continuity of support while a renewal application is under review

 - Ensure that the originally approved project is adequately completed.